Hello everyone,

 That's an old (very battered and rusty) tin trunk beneath the glass table.
 How i wish those electrical fittings weren't there though!

-This house is lovely and light, with LOTS of windows which is lovely but – it means there are not a lot of walls to hang art, or rest furniture against etc, which can be a tad frustrating.
+is lovely but – it means there are not a lot of walls to hang art, or rest

-Today I’m creating four vignettes – do let me know which you like (hopefully you’ll like at least one LOL) .
+Today I’m creating four vignettes – do let me know which you

-It was fun hunting through the house, finding things I’d forgotten I had, and also rethinking how things could be used.
+forgotten I had, and also rethinking how things could be used.
 Here’s my pile.

 First up i wanted to use some natural elements, hence the bamboo (i think) woven heart, the flax basket and the dried lavender heart.
 The crochet cloth is one my mother made years ago and the tins are ones I collected and are holding a bunch of silver servers.
 Some of my beloved decorating books are residing on the trunk.
 I think this could still look a little empty - what do you think?